-Professor, Cinema Art and Science
+Professor, Cinema and Television Arts

 Wenhwa Ts’ao, an award-winning filmmaker and professor in Columbia’s Cinema Art and Science program, has a slew of fascinating stories to tell, one of which is how she was introduced to film.